What is the UEFA Europa League?

 In Europe, aka UEFA in soccer world, the last of these is called the UEFA Champions League.
 We wrote a whole post about the Champions League, but, to summarize, the top four teams in each Premier League season qualify for the next seasons’ Champions League.
 (You’ll hear this in relation to phrases like “Making the top four” or “Getting into the European places.”)

-The next one to three teams, depending on obscure factors, qualify for the second-tier club championship of Europe — sort of the NIT to the Champions League’s NCAA.
+The next one to two teams, depending on obscure factors, qualify for the second-tier club championship of Europe — sort of the NIT to the Champions League’s NCAA.
 That is the Europa League — and an American sports reference.

 The Europa League started in 1971 as the Europa Cup, and in 2009 it merged with two other minor club competitions and then was rebranded as the Europa League.